 Supplement to Moral Sentimentalism

-Sentimentalism first arose at the turn of the 18th century in opposition to rationalist and intuitionist views developed by Thomas Hobbes and Bernard de Mandeville, and Cambridge Platonists such as Ralph Cudworth and Samuel Clarke, respectively.
+Modern sentimentalism first arose at the turn of the 18th century in opposition to rationalist and intuitionist views developed by Thomas Hobbes and Bernard de Mandeville, and Cambridge Platonists such as Ralph Cudworth and Samuel Clarke, respectively.
 From the first criticisms onwards, sentimentalists emphasized the limits of reason and understanding when it comes to explaining or justifying moral judgments, determining moral truth, and motivating moral action.
 Contemporary sentimentalists make similar arguments.

 The first sentimentalist to make a sustained case against rationalism and intuitionism was Frances Hutcheson.
 His first target were views that held that what makes some actions right is that they are commanded by some superior who has a power to sanction us so as to make it advantageous for us to obey the laws, and that we approve of actions because they are in our self-interest, either by their very nature or because of the laws of the superior (1725: 86– 87).
-On this kind of view, practical reason can tell us what's right or wrong, since it can figure out what's in our self-interest, which Hutcheson understood in hedonic terms.
+On this kind of view, practical reason can tell us what’s right or wrong, since it can figure out what’s in our self-interest, which Hutcheson understood in hedonic terms.
 Hutcheson pointed out four problems with such views.
-We don't morally approve of inanimate objects that are sources of pleasure; we don't equally morally approve of two people who provide us with what's in our self-interest, if one of them does so out of selfish motives and the other out of sheer benevolence; we don't morally approve of traitors, whose actions may be very beneficial to us; and finally, we do morally approve of distant or historical benevolent characters, whose actions could in no way serve our self-interest (1725: 89–94).
-He also observes that the strength of moral approval tracks the benevolent motives of an action, not the good to us (or anyone) that they actually produce—someone with little ability to do good can be highly praiseworthy.
+We don’t morally approve of inanimate objects that are sources of pleasure; we don’t equally morally approve of two people who provide us with what’s in our self-interest, if one of them does so out of selfish motives and the other out of sheer benevolence; we don’t morally approve of traitors, whose actions may be very beneficial to us; and finally, we do morally approve of distant or historical benevolent characters, whose actions could in no way serve our self-interest (1725: 89–94).
+He also observes that the strength of moral approval tracks the benevolent motives of an action, not the good to us (or anyone) that they actually produce – someone with little ability to do good can be highly praiseworthy.

 There is a different, theoretical rather than prudential conception of reason, according to which it is “our power of finding out true propositions” (1728: 137).
 It is the target especially in Illustrations Upon the Moral Sense.
 Hutcheson distinguishes between “exciting reasons”, qualities that move us to act, and “justifying reasons”, which are considerations that explain why we approve of something (1728: 138).
-It is important to bear in mind that this distinction does not correspond to the contemporary distinction between motivating reasons (usually conceived of as mental states moving us to act) and justifying or normative reasons, considerations that favour acting in some way.
+It is important to bear in mind that this distinction does not correspond to the contemporary distinction between motivating reasons (often conceived of as mental states moving us to act) and justifying or normative reasons, considerations that favour acting in some way.
 When Hutcheson asks about justifying reasons, he asks about what, as a matter of fact, makes us think some action is right or good.

-Reason cannot be the source of exciting reasons, since what it informs us is only which actions lead to which end.
+Reason cannot be the source of exciting reasons, since it can only tell us which actions lead to which end.
 Only subordinate ends can be called reasonable or unreasonable on the basis of whether they are conducive to an ultimate end, but the ultimate ends themselves are beyond reason.
 Indeed, Hutcheson anticipates rational choice theory, and says that an agent acts “reasonably” when she chooses the action that is most likely to produce the best balance of preference-satisfaction (1728: 143).
 It is the passions, whether selfish or benevolent, that set these ends.
 Some may think that the recognition that one action would produce more good than the alternative will by itself provide motivation for a rational agent to choose it, but Hutcheson rejects this.
 Benevolent desires are needed, as

 [w]ithout such Affections this Truth, “that an hundred Felicities is a greater Sum than one Felicity,” will no more excite to study the Happiness of the Hundred, than this Truth, “an hundred Stones are greater than one,” will excite a Man, who has no desire of Heaps, to cast them together.
 (1728: 142)